apexpl/apex_v1/docs/routing.md

 ## CLI Commands

-Through the /apex.php script (or "apex" phar archive), you can develop and execute custom CLI commands by creating a "cli" component for each command.
+Through the /apexscript), you can develop and execute custom CLI commands by creating a "cli" component for each command.
 For example, if developing a package named "mycard", and you want a custom CLI command named "archive_orders", you could create a cli component within terminal with: